fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 tags = ["golang", "go", "generics"]
 +++

-> **Note:** this is an experiment with an upcoming change in Go's type system.
+> **Note 1:** this is an experiment with an upcoming change in Go's type system.
 > If you need something like what's described in the post in the real world,
+> use channels, or something like RxGo.
+>
+> **Note 2:** I originally started this post in August and almost abandoned it,
+> but figured it's still a useful exploration of an important upcoming feature
-> use channels.
+> use channels, or something like RxGo.

-Go 1.18 will likely support generics, and I decided I would give it a shot.
+Go 1.18 will support generics, and I decided I would give it a shot.
 I've been playing with the idea of [representing streams with channels](https://github.com/fsouza/channels) and higher order functions that operate on those channels, allowing processes to execute on streams of data somewhat-lazily.
 This is 100% a toy project and a production-ready version of